Arlo and Janis by Jimmy Johnson for August 04, 2016

 16. Missing large

-jski14 about 8 years ago
+jski14 over 8 years ago

 Of course you don’t want it around your home, but you don’t have to kill it.
 Catch and release in an unpopulated area.
 Although you might want to practice your catching technique first on a garter snake or two.